RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 1. **Stopping on request**: If a referee, member of the Technical or Organizational committee, an Executive or Trustee of the federation stops the robot (by pressing the emergency button) there will be no discussion.
 Similarly if they tell the team to stop the robot, the robot must be stopped *immediately*.

-1. **Penalties**: If the team does not comply, the team and its members will be excluded from the ongoing competition *immediately* by a decision of the RoboCup@Home JapanOpen *Technical Committee* (TC).
+1. **Penalties**: If the team does not comply, the team and its members will be excluded from the ongoing competition *immediately* by a decision of the *Technical Committee* (TC).
 Furthermore, the team and its members may be banned from future competitions for a period not less than a year by a decision of the RoboCup JapanOpen Federation Trustee Board.

 ### Maximum number of team members